- Patients

 - Nausea and vomiting

-- Change in bowel habit including diarrhoea, constipation, or the feeling of incomplete emptying
+- Change in bowel habits including diarrhoea or constipation,

 - Tiredness and weakness, caused by a low red blood cell count (anaemia)